Kokomo Courthouse Square Historic District

-Kokomo Courthouse Square Historic District is a national historic district located at Kokomo, Howard County, Indiana.
-The district includes 60 contributing buildings, 1 contributing structure, and 1 contributing object in the central business district of Kokomo.
+Kokomo Courthouse Square Historic District is a national historic district located at Kokomo, Indiana.
+The district includes 60 contributing buildings, one contributing structure, and one contributing object in the central business district of Kokomo.
 It developed between about 1870 and 1937 and includes notable examples of Italianate, Queen Anne, and Romanesque Revival style architecture.
 Notable buildings include the Draper Block (1904), Wilson Block (c.
 1895), College Building (1909), Howard County Courthouse (1937), and a Railroad Watchman Tower (c.
 1940).

 It was listed on the National Register of Historic Places in 2008.